The Forktionary Angle

 Definition

-To prevent lumps, mix powdered pectin thoroughly with a small amount of sugar BEFORE adding it to the fruit mixture.
+To prevent pectin from clumping, mix it thoroughly with a tablespoon of sugar *before* adding to hot fruit mixtures.

 Agar-Agar